Hard Negative Sample-Augmented DPO Post-Training for Small Language Models: Methodology

 where $q$ is the question, $r_t$ the $t$-th reference step, and $s_t$ the $t$-th predicted step.
 These matrices drive semantic-drift, coverage, and redundancy signals.
-In the fine channel, we perform Needleman--Wunsch-style sequence alignment between $\{r_t\}$ and $\{s_t\}$ to detect missing and extra steps, and apply an NLI model to pairs $(s_{t-1}, s_t)$ and $(q, s_t)$ to detect contradictions and non-sequiturs.
+In the fine channel, we perform Needleman--Wunsch-style sequence alignment between $\{r_t\}$ and $\{s_t\}$ to detect missing and extra steps, and apply a \texttt{DeBERTa-v3-base} model fine-tuned on MultiNLI~\cite{williams2018multinli} to pairs $(s_{t-1}, s_t)$ and $(q, s_t)$ to detect contradictions and non-sequiturs.

 \paragraph{Six-dimensional evaluation.} On top of this architecture, the verifier instantiates a six-dimensional evaluation framework; each solution is mapped to

 where each component measures a specific error type: